tectonic-typesetting/tectonopedia/README.md

 [Parcel.js]: https://parceljs.org/

-The command `tectonopedia watch`, runnable locally as `cargo run --release -- watch`, will both watch the TeX inputs and manage a Parcel.js development server, automatically rerunning all processing steps except for any recompilations of the `tectonopedia` program itself.
+The command `tectonopedia serve`, runnable locally as `cargo run --release -- serve`, will both watch the TeX inputs and manage a Parcel.js development server, automatically rerunning all processing steps except for any recompilations of the `tectonopedia` program itself.